AhMmedMahmoud/Function-Plotter/README.md

 6. Display messages to the user to explain any wrong input.

 ## Extra Features
-1. support sin , cos, tan, sqrt, e
+1. support sin , cos, tan, sqrt and e
-2. user can enter constant instead of function of x
+2. user can enter constant instead of expression of x
 3. user can enter function in any one of this forms
     - y = expression
     - expression
+4. add features provided by NavigationToolbar2QT like
+    - saving the plot to a file
+    - panning and zooming the plot
+    - resetting the view
 ## Demonstration
 [here](https://drive.google.com/file/d/12FxyGjwCZvZFZ-VcZ-CdAiSJNpkCr3BA/view?usp=sharing)